cloudkats/hello-world-rest/README.md

 # Hello World REST Service

-Simple REST Service that echos some requests back, has `healths` and `versionz` checks.
+Simple REST Service that echos some requests back, has `health` and `version` checks.
 This service runs inside a container so there is almost no overhead in getting started.

 ---